 Step 1: Start with dirty hair!

-**The key here is if you want to stop having excessively oily hair, try stretching the time between hair washes so it can learn to stay cleaner longer.
-This means you shouldn’t be doing a full on Water Only hair wash every single day.
+**The key to getting through the beginner’s initial oily transition phase and stop hair from getting excessively oily too quickly, is to try stretching the time between hair washes, so it can get used to not being stripped of oils.
+This means that a full water only hair wash likely doesn’t need to be performed every single day.
 (FAQ: “What if I like to wet my hair every day?” or “How do keep my hair clean between washes if I workout every day?”
 See this post for the solution.)
 Need more help with oily hair?
 Read here.

-Also in these pics, sometimes my camera brightness is over-compensating because my hair is actually really dark, so it’s beefing up the contrast, making my hair look like it shines harder than it really does and making my skin glow like I’m an astral being or something.
+Also in these pics, sometimes my camera brightness is over-compensating because my hair is quite dark, so it’s automatically beefing up the contrast, making my hair look like it shines harder than it really does and making my skin glow like I’m an astral being or something.
 Thanks, camera.
-But don’t worry, I took every picture you see in this post on the same day, in the same lighting, with the same camera, to keep consistency throughout this tutorial (for science).
+But don’t worry, I took the pictures you see in this post on the same day, in the same lighting, with the same camera, to keep consistency throughout this tutorial (for science).

-Step 2: (Pre-Shower) Distribute your natural oils!
+Step 2: (Pre-Shower) Distribute natural oils!

 C. Brush – DON’T skip this!